Ten years ago, I was drowning in overfunction, though it looked an awful lot like success.

 The truth is that one day away isn’t going to solve your problems.
 It’s not going to magically eliminate the commitments on your calendar or make that tricky relationship easier.
 What it will do, what we’ve seen it do for so many of our retreat guests is offer breathing room.
 For clarity.
 For creativity.
 For belly laughs.
 For gathering around a table with no time table.
 For naps.
 For light living.

-With over 80 hours of coursework from Erickson International, I am a certified coach helping women in both individual and group settings answer the questions: Who am I becoming over time? and What does the second half of life hold for me?
-It is my lived and professional experience that the answer to those questions are deeply embodied.
+With nearly 300 hours of coursework from Erickson International and The Allender Center, I am a certified life and story coach helping women in both individual and group settings answer the questions: Who am I becoming over time? and What does the second half of life hold for me?
+It is my lived experience that the answers to those questions are deeply embodied.

 on the blog